Zichang23/BayesianCardiology/README.md

 #### 4.3 Model Comparison

-We compared the performance of Model 1 and Model 2 using DIC:
+We compared the performance of Model 1 and Model 2 using DIC.
+A lower DIC indicates a better model.
+According to the Table below, model 2 has a lower DIC, indicating a better fit.

 <img src="docs/DIC.png" width="400" />